lectrician1/Open/README.md

 ***|**  = A note regarding the point above it.*

 1. Create an account.
-   - Or you can create an account with one of these services:
+   - Or you can create an account with one (or more) of these services:
       - Google
       - Facebook
       - Twitter